-When you’re cutting down on carbs and saying “so long” to sugar, you might be wondering how dessert — which, after all, involves sweets by definition — is supposed to fit in.
+When you’re cutting down on carbs and saying “so long” to refined cane sugar, you might be wondering how dessert — which, after all, involves sweets by definition — is supposed to fit in.

 Doing away with the pie crust, this take on cheesecake gets right to the point: the luscious, smooth filling.
 With layers of tart strawberries cutting the richness of the cream cheese mixture, this parfait-like treat is both decadent and refreshing.